Scotty-Scott-1/holbertonschool-higher_level_programming/python-data_structures/README.md

 ### Task 2
 Replace element

-:warning: Write a function that replaces an element of a list at a specific position.
+:dart: Write a function that replaces an element of a list at a specific position.
-- [x] Prototype: def replace_in_list(my_list, idx, element):
+:white_check_mark: Prototype: def replace_in_list(my_list, idx, element):
-- [x] If idx is negative, the function should not modify anything, and returns the original list
+:white_check_mark:  If idx is negative, the function should not modify anything, and returns the original list
-- [x] If idx is out of range (> of number of element in my_list), the function should not modify anything, and returns the original list
+:white_check_mark:  If idx is out of range (> of number of element in my_list), the function should not modify anything, and returns the original list
-- [x] You are not allowed to import any module
+:white_check_mark:  You are not allowed to import any module
-- [x] You are not allowed to use try/except
+:white_check_mark:  You are not allowed to use try/except
-- [x] guillaume@ubuntu:~/$ cat 2-main.py
+:white_check_mark:  guillaume@ubuntu:~/$ cat 2-main.py

 Example:
 ```